Sucks Donut (redbull heavy water 2019)

 Another point, and I think this is slightly brilliant.
 The RedBull and APP guys ensured the event was much more watched by including the women.
 I'm sure we will not get another huge payout for incomplete attempts in the future, but by doing it this time, they are securing women's participation and support.
 Secondarily, they are causing a social media buzz.
 Whether you like what they did or not, chances are you'll have an opinion, and knowing how humans work, you're likely eager to share your opinion quickly on social media.
 Let the notoriety begin!
 Every comment and post, negative or positive, IS A CLICK, is an engagement, and is what we need in the SUP industry to show people are interacting.
 Freakin' genius.

-(Side note: if you ever want something to go away, don't click on it or talk about it.
+(Side note: if you ever want a social media post to go away, don't click on it or talk about it.
 Ever.
-This is ESPECIALLY IMPORTANT IN POLITICS.)
+This is ESPECIALLY IMPORTANT IN POLITICS.
+Every click makes it more popular.
+Do click on and comment on things you want to spread.)

 I, for one, am very happy to have received the prize money and plan to put it to very good use.
 Like being able to train for this event and hopefully successfully complete it next year.
 That's the other thing that some of the men have that many of the women don't... sponsorship dollars with a comma in the number, which enables them to train more.
 SO THANK YOU RED BULL, THANK YOU APP WORLD TOUR, I will use this prize purse to put on a better show next year.
 Your dollars are in good hands!